 - Click here to view a resource that explains important concepts related to parity.

-The Behavioral Health Ombudsman will gather information from you or your provider about your concerns, and ensure they are sent to the agency that oversees your health plan.
+The Ombudsman for Behavioral Health will gather information from you or your provider about your concerns, and ensure they are sent to the agency that oversees your health plan.
 This will vary depending on the kind of insurance you have.
 For example, if you have Medicaid, we will work with staff here at Texas HHS to resolve your concern but if you have insurance through your employer or the federal health insurance marketplace, we might need to ask the Texas Department of Insurance to help.

 Other Behavioral Health Resources